nikkilocke/CodeFirstWebFramework/contentFiles/Documentation.md

 Note that you can add additional string fields to your own AppModules, marked with the `[TemplateSection]` attribute, and these will be treated the same as title, head and body above.

+The `default.tmpl` file provided with CodeFirstWebFramework also places the contents of the `AppModule.HeaderScript` string into the html header - this can be used to add additional code to the web page for a particular module or method, without having to create a .tmpl file for it.

 See [CodeFirstWebFramework/admin/batch.tmpl](CodeFirstWebFramework/admin/batch.tmpl) and [CodeFirstWebFramework/default.tmpl](CodeFirstWebFramework/default.tmpl) for examples.

 Note that CodeFirstWebFramework Mustache templates preserve newlines in templates, and provide a number of enhancements to standard Mustache-Sharp, as follows: